BusesCanFly/PRETty/README.md

 # PRETty
-"PRinter Exploitation Toolkit" LAN automation tool (It's just a python wrapper for PRET)
+"PRinter Exploitation Toolkit" LAN automation tool (It's just a python wrapper for PRET... actually it's really just a for loop)

 ![alt text](https://github.com/BusesCanFly/PRETty/blob/master/screenshot.png "Who doesn't love ASCII art?")

 PRETty is useful when a large number of printers are present on a network.
 Instead of scanning, logging, and manually running PRET againt each individual printer, PRETty will automatically discover and run choosen PRET payloads against all printers on the target network.